According to statistics, side sleeping is the most common sleeping position. It’s also the healthiest one, according to experts.

 As I’ve already mentioned, some hybrid mattresses may lack edge support.
 If you need a bed that can accommodate two sleepers, look for mattresses with reinforced edges, or at least consider investing in a sturdy mattress foundation.

-Other Important Details You Should Consider Before Purchase
+Other Important Details You Should Consider Before Purchasing Hybrid Mattress

 And now, let’s see a few details that can make or break the deal.